MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsUnassignedNumberTreatment.md

 Accept wildcard characters: False
 ```
 ### -Identity
-The Id of the specific treatment to remove.
+The Id of the specific treatment to show.

 ```yaml
 Type: System.String